TurtleCrawler/Mercury-One.1---Full-Metal-Gantry/6mm/README.md

 ___

 Stepper Flange Stack assembly:
-5x1mm shims as shown in the image below, using F695 and 695 bearings.
+5x1mm shims as shown in the image below.

 M3 washers might be needed with the stepper screws to prevent them from bottoming out in the threads.